Self-criticism

 Self-criticism involves how an individual evaluates oneself.
 Self-criticism in psychology is typically studied and discussed as a negative personality trait in which a person has a disrupted self-identity.
 The opposite of self-criticism would be someone who has a coherent, comprehensive, and generally positive self-identity.
-Self-criticism is often associated with major depressive disorder.
-Some theorists, such as Sidney Blatt, Samantha Reis and Brin Grenyer, define self-criticism as a mark of a certain type of depression (introjective depression), and in general people with depression tend to be more self critical than those without depression.
-People with depression are typically higher on self-criticism than people without depression, and even after depressive episodes they will continue to display self-critical personalities.
+Self-criticism is often associated with major depressive disorder and generalized anxiety disorder.
+Some theorists, such as Sidney Blatt, Samantha Reis and Brin Grenyer, define self-criticism as a mark of a certain type of depression (introjective depression), and in general people with depression tend to be more self-critical than those without depression.
+Even after depressive episodes, they will continue to display self-critical personalities.
 Much of the scientific focus on self-criticism is because of its association with depression.